lxuechen/Differentially-Private-Fine-tuning-of-Language-Models/Language-Understanding/bert_adapter/README.md

 pip install --editable . --user
 ```

-**Important:** You need to run the above command **every time** when you switch bettwen different methods, otherwise the code from other folders will be executed.
+**Important:** You need to run the above command **every time** when you switch between different methods, otherwise the code from other folders will be executed.

 Here is an example command to fine-tune the model with DP-Adapter.